myshell-ai/AIlice/README.md

 - The usability in a **MacOS** environment is similar to that in an Ubuntu environment.
 - For **Windows** users, using **Docker** or installing **WSL** (Windows Subsystem for Linux) and running Ailice within WSL is a better choice, especially for users who need to execute programming tasks -- I haven't integrated Windows command execution tools yet (this will be considered in the future, but the flexibility of command-line tools is of great significance for AI agents, which makes Linux platforms more advantageous).
 Additionally, the lack of testing on Windows significantly increases the likelihood of bugs; if you encounter related issues, please submit issues for resolution.

 Before installing Ailice, it is strongly recommended to install **Anaconda and create a virtual environment** first (you can also use other tools you prefer, such as venv).
 You will also need **Chrome**, as Ailice needs it for web browsing.
-For users who want to run Ailice in a fully controlled virtual machine, you will need **Docker** (or other virtual machines, such as VirtualBox), please refer to [Run Ailice in Docker Containers](#run-ailice-in-docker-containers).
+For users who want to run Ailice in a fully controlled container/virtual machine, you will need **Docker** (or other virtual machines, such as VirtualBox).

 If you want to run Ailice in a virtual machine, ensure **Hyper-V** is turned off(otherwise llama.cpp cannot be installed).
 In a VirtualBox environment, you can disable it by following these steps: disable PAE/NX and VT-X/AMD-V ( Hyper-V) on VirtualBox settings for the VM.
 Set paravirtualization Interface to Default, disable nested paging.

 <a name="environment-configuration-and-installation"></a>
 ### Environment Configuration and Installation
-Agents need to interact with various aspects of the surrounding environment, their operating environment is often more complex than typical software.
-It may take us a long time to install the dependencies, but fortunately, this is basically done automatically.

 You can use the following command to install Ailice:

 ```bash